Shōsōin: History

 The construction of the Tōdai-ji Buddhist temple complex was ordained by Emperor Shōmu as part of a national project of Buddhist temple construction.
 During the Tempyō period, the years during which Emperor Shōmu reigned, multiple disasters struck Japan as well as political uproar and epidemics.
 Because of these reasons Emperor Shōmu launched a project of provincial temples.
 The Tōdai-ji was appointed as the head temple of these provincial temples.
 Emperor Shōmu was a strong supporter of Buddhism and he thought it would strengthen his central authority as well.
-The origin of Tōdai-ji's Shōsō-in repository itself dates back to 756, when Empress Kōmyō dedicated over 600 items to the Great Buddha at Tōdai-ji to express her love for her lost husband, Emperor Shōmu, who died 49 days earlier.
+The origin of Tōdai-ji's Shōsō-in repository itself dates back to 756, when Empress Kōmyō dedicated over 600 items to the Great Buddha at Tōdai-ji to express her love for her lost husband, Emperor Shōmu, who had died 49 days earlier.
 Her donation was made over five times across several years, then stored at the Shōsō-in.
 During the Heian period, a large number of treasures, consisting of items and instruments used in important Buddhist services were transferred from a different warehouse called the Kensakuin to the Tōdai-ji.

 After the Meiji Restoration, it came under the administration of the national government, and since World War II has been under the administration of the Imperial Household Agency.
 It is on the UNESCO register of World Heritage Sites as one of the Historic Monuments of Ancient Nara.
 It is also a National Treasure of Japan.